poxad/chatbot-chuanti/Readme.md

 ## Usage

 - **AI Tutor**: Type questions into the chat input box.
 The AI will use past conversations and knowledge graphs to answer in a context-aware manner.
-- **Problem-Code Matching**: Enter a problem description and corresponding code to receive feedback on the code’s logical accuracy.
+- **Problem-Code Matching**: Enter a problem description and corresponding code to receive feedback on the code’s logical feedback.
 - **DS Quiz**: Navigate to the quiz page to answer questions on Data Structures and check your understanding.
 - **Admin Panel**: Access this page to manage chat history and stored data files.